 The Occoneechee Council Scout Shop in Raleigh also allows parents to shop by phone with a credit card and will mail the item(s) to your home.
-The Occoneechee Council scout shop in Raleigh is located at 3231 Atlantic Avenue and their phone number is (919) 472-8442.
-Directions are listed on the next page.
+The Occoneechee Council scout shop in Raleigh is located at 3231 Atlantic Avenue and their phone number is (919) 850-0301.

 A Scout attending a Scout function must be in uniform at all times.
-He may be sent home if he is not in FULL uniform.
+They may be sent home if they are not in FULL uniform.
 The Scout uniform may not be worn at times other than during official approved Scout functions.
 On camping trips we take clothes appropriate to the weather, but the uniform is always worn to and from the campsite.
 We also wear the uniform during church services.